eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis namekey

-Let’s you rename the TARDIS key item to whatever you want.
+Lets you rename the TARDIS key item to whatever you want.
 To rename it, simply type:

     /tardis namekey [your cool new name here]